Raulido/SimplePracticeTest/README.md

 ### My Approach for Requirement 2:

 The second requirment is to return all appointments from api/appointments endpoint, but with a specific structure.
-To do this I just iterate through every appointment and just create the strucutre per appointment and append that to a variable (response).
+To do this I just use a representer class that structures the hash based on the spec requirements.

 ### My Approach for Requirement 3: